galczo5/mythical-angular/content/posts/signal-inputs.md

 })()
 ```

-As you can see, there is no additional input.
 Even if you try to inline the function, compiler will not recognize a new input.

 ```typescript
 @Component({/* ... */})